Batchelors

 Batchelors is a popular brand of predominantly dried food products.
-The Bachelors company was founded in 1895 in Sheffield, England by William Batchelor, initially specialising in canned vegetables.
+The Batchelors company was founded in 1895 in Sheffield, England by William Batchelor, initially specialising in canned vegetables.
 It released its first dried soup in 1949, and it started selling its convenience Cup-a-Soup range in 1972.
-The company now makes pasta and rice dishes like "Pasta 'n' Sauce" and "Super Rice" along with instant soup, in particular Cup-a-Soup and noodle products such as Super Noodles.
+The company now makes pasta and rice dishes like Pasta 'n' Sauce and Super Rice along with instant soup, in particular Cup-a-Soup and noodle products such as Super Noodles.
 The company is the UK market leader in dried soups.

 Since early 2008, the Batchelors name has also been applied to Premier Foods' condensed soup range, previously sold as Campbell's.
 The Campbell's brand returned to the UK in 2011, after a five-year non-compete agreement expired.